CVC ends $1.5 billion pursuit of Betfair

 CVC and its consortium partners, investors Richard Koch and Antony Ball, had raised their bid proposal twice from the 880 pence per share mooted on April 22, first to 920 pence last Friday and then to 950 pence on Sunday, Betfair said.

-As part of its defense, Betfair raised profit and revenue forecasts in a trading statement rushed out last week after its financial year ended in April.
+As part of its defence, Betfair raised profit and revenue forecasts in a trading statement rushed out last week after its financial year ended in April.

 Corcoran, hired from Irish bookmaker Paddy Power, has impressed analysts in his first few months in the job.
 Some said the CVC approach had highlighted the potential value of the company.

-"In our view, that underlying value will be realized over time by the current strategy," said Ivor Jones of Numis.
+"In our view, that underlying value will be realised over time by the current strategy," said Ivor Jones of Numis.

 (Editing by Mark Potter)